 The company has over 46 million members in its various health plans, including regular health insurance, dental insurance, and vision insurance.

-Aetna determines coverage on an individual basis, rather than setting a limit on the number of days a patient may be in treatment.
-To receive treatment from a provider out of Aetna’s network, there are additional costs.
 Check your specific plan, or contact an Aetna representative, to confirm your level of coverage, if any, for out-of-network providers.